-- state the conclusions you have drawn from your work, - compare your conclusions with the opinions of other people (Are your conclusions the same or different?). - suggest what new work should be done to answer questions raised by your work and extend our knowledge further.
+- state the conclusions you have drawn from your work, - compare your conclusions with the opinions of other people (Are your conclusions the same or different?), - suggest what new work should be done to answer questions raised by your work and extend our knowledge further.

-Evaluation of the dissertation will be done by the Supervisor, Nominee and External expert.
+Evaluation of the dissertation will be done by the Supervisor, Nominee/ External expert.

 Course Code CSE613

-Course Title Mini Project with Seminar
+Course Title Mini Project

 Type of Course PC

 LTP 0 0 4

 Credits 2

 Course Prerequisites Basic knowledge of Software Engineering

 Course Objectives This course focuses on implementation of various real time projects

-Course Outcome (CO) The learner will be able to-
+Course Outcome (CO) At the end of this course, students will be able to:-

 1. Understand different aspects of problem.

 2. Describe the problem statement by doing thorough Literature

 survey

-- 47 3.
+450 3.
 Design solution to the problem

-4. Analyze and present seminar report along with a project in the
+100 4.
+Analyze and present seminar report along with a project in the

-1000 area of study.
+100 area of study.